 (h) Substitute Awards.
-Notwithstanding the foregoing provisions of this Article V to the contrary, but subject to the requirements of Sections 409A and 424 of the Code, in the case of an Option that is a Substitute Award, the exercise price per share of the shares of Common Stock subject to such Option may be less than the Fair Market Value per share on the date of grant of the Substitute Award; provided that the excess of: (i) the aggregate Fair Market Value (as of the date such Substitute Award is granted) of the shares of Common Stock subject to the Substitute Award, over (ii) the aggregate exercise price thereof does not exceed the excess of: (x) the aggregate Fair Market Value (as of the time immediately preceding the transaction giving rise to the Substitute Award, such Fair Market Value to be determined by the Committee) of the shares of the predecessor entity that were subject to the grant assumed or substituted for by the Corporation, over (y) the aggregate exercise price of such shares pursuant to the option of the acquired company or other entity for which the Substitute Award substitutes.
+Notwithstanding the foregoing provisions of this Article V to the contrary, but subject to the requirements of Sections 409A and 424 of the Code, in the case of an Option that is a Substitute Award, the exercise price per share of the shares of Common Stock subject to such Option may be less than the Fair Market Value per share on the date of grant of the Substitute Award; provided that the excess of: (i) the aggregate Fair Market Value (as of the date such Substitute Award, over (ii) the aggregate exercise price thereof does not exceed the excess of: (x) the aggregate Fair Market Value (as of the time immediately preceding the transaction giving rise to the Substitute Award, such Fair Market Value to be determined by the Committee) of the shares of the predecessor entity that were subject to the grant assumed or substitute for by the Corporation, over (y) the aggregate exercise price of such shares pursuant to the option of the acquired company or other entity for which the Substitute Award substitutes.